persinammon/Fyyur/README.md

 ## Introduction

+Fyyur is a web application project created by Udacity for their Full-Stack Web Application Developer nanodegree.
-Fyyur is a musical venue and artist booking site that facilitates the discovery and bookings of shows between local performing artists and venues.
-This site lets you list new artists and venues, discover them, and list shows with artists as a venue owner.
+It is a musical venue and artist booking site that facilitates the discovery and bookings of shows between local performing artists and venues.
+This site lets the user list new artists and venues, discover them, and list shows with artists as a venue owner.

-Your job is to build out the data models to power the API endpoints for the Fyyur site by connecting to a PostgreSQL database for storing, querying, and creating information about artists and venues on Fyyur.
+The task is to build out the data models to power the API endpoints for the Fyyur site by connecting to a PostgreSQL database for storing, querying, and creating information about artists and venues on Fyyur.
+The app starts with pre-implemented views populated with mock data in JSONs, and basic controller logic.

 ## Overview

-This app is nearly complete.
-It is only missing one thing… real data!
-While the views and controllers are defined in this application, it is missing models and model interactions to be able to store retrieve, and update data from a database.
-By the end of this project, you should have a fully functioning site that is at least capable of doing the following, if not more, using a PostgreSQL database:
+ By the end of this project, there should be a fully functioning site that is at least capable of doing the following, if not more, using a PostgreSQL database:

 * creating new venues, artists, and creating new shows.
 * searching for venues and artists.
 * learning more about a specific artist or venue.

-We want Fyyur to be the next new platform that artists and musical venues can use to find each other, and discover new music shows.
-Let's make that happen!

 ## Tech Stack (Dependencies)

 ### 1. Backend Dependencies
-Our tech stack will include the following:
+The tech stack includes the following:
  * **virtualenv** as a tool to create isolated Python environments
  * **SQLAlchemy ORM** to be our ORM library of choice
  * **PostgreSQL** as our database of choice